Maritime Communications – Internet at Sea #

 Time Division Multiple Access (TDMA) is like a timeshare in the sky except that you are not buying a week or two per year, but rather a few milliseconds every second.
 While you are downloading your Internet or speaking on the phone, you don’t even realize that there are several other users doing the same thing on the same satellite link.
 When there are fewer people using the link, there is more bandwidth available for you, and when there are more people, you will have a bit less.

-Due to the extreme cost of building and launching a satellite, higher bandwidth links are very expensive.
+Due to the extreme cost of building and launching a satellite, higher bandwidth links are very expensive especially with Internet at Sea.
 Dedicated Single Carrier Per Channel (SCPC) circuits are not only expensive but are also very inefficient, due to the bursty nature with which we use them.
 There are gaps between files, gaps between bits and bytes, gaps between phone calls and even gaps between words on a phone call.
 The only way to make efficient use of a satellite circuit is to share the bandwidth and the cost among several users.

 The area of the reflector dish is directly proportional to the receive and transmit gain.
 The area of the dish is calculated by the formula